JanAdell/RuinExplorer/README.md

 * Down Arrow Key: Downwards slash.

-* Space: Boosted jump (when on top of a booster platform).
+* Space bar: Boosted jump (when on top of a booster platform).

+* P Key: Pause the Game.

 * The player in this game is able to teleport from one side to the other of the screen, though it is not always the best way to advance.